Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Proposed Methodology: PALS

 \section{Proposed Methodology: PALS}

-\looseness=-1 This section presents our proposed method for automatically finding a proper sparsity level of a DNN for time series prediction, called \enquote{\textbf{P}runing with \textbf{A}daptive \textbf{S}parsity \textbf{L}evel} (\textbf{PALS}) (Algorithm \ref{alg:PALS}).
+\looseness=-1 This section presents our proposed method for automatically finding a proper sparsity level of a DNN, called \enquote{\textbf{P}runing with \textbf{A}daptive \textbf{S}parsity \textbf{L}evel} (\textbf{PALS}) (Algorithm \ref{alg:PALS}).
 While our main focus in this paper is to sparsify transformer models, PALS is not specifically designed for transformers and can be applied directly to other artificial neural network architectures (See Appendix \ref{app:dlinear} for experiments on training with PALS the DLinear \cite{zeng2022transformers}) model.

-\looseness=-1 \textbf{Motivation and Broad Outline.} As we discussed in Section \ref{sec:sparsity_effect}, the main challenge when seeking sparsity for time series forecasting is to find the optimal sparsity level automatically.
+\looseness=-1 \paragraph{Motivation and Broad Outline.} As we discussed in Section \ref{sec:sparsity_effect}, the main challenge when seeking sparsity for time series forecasting is to find a good sparsity level automatically.
 Therefore, PALS aims to tune the sparsity level during training without requiring prior information about models or datasets.
-PALS is in essence inspired by the DST framework \cite{mocanu2018scalable} and gradual magnitude pruning (GMP) \cite{zhu2017prune, liu2021sparse}.
+PALS is in essence inspired by the DST framework \cite{mocanu2018scalable} and gradual magnitude pruning (GMP) \cite{zhu2017prune,liu2021sparse}.
 While DST and GMP use fixed sparsification policies (fixed sparsity level (\emph{Stable} in Figure \ref{fig:dstgra}) and constantly prune the network until the desired sparsity level is reached (\emph{Shrink} in Figure \ref{fig:dstgra}), respectively) and require the final sparsity level before training, PALS exploits heuristic information from the network at each iteration to automatically determine whether to \emph{increase}, \emph{decrease}, or \emph{keep} the sparsity level at each connectivity update step.
-To the best of our knowledge, this is the first work that allows the network to \emph{expand} by increasing the density during training.
+While existing growing methods \cite{han2017dsd,ma2022effective} grow a network or a layer of it to dense connectivity, to the best of our knowledge, this is the first work that allows the network to \emph{expand} by increasing the density during training without requiring dense connectivity, and allows for automatic shrink or expand.
 If the training starts from a dense neural network ($D_{init}=1$) PALS can be seen as a dense-to-sparse method, while if $D_{init}<1$ then PALS is a sparse-to-sparse method.

 \textbf{Training.} \looseness=-1 The training of PALS (Algorithm \ref{alg:PALS}) starts with initializing a network with density level $D_{init} = 1 - S_{init}$.
 Then, the training procedure of PALS consists of two steps: